 Investments in financial software in the SaaS space outpaced all other SaaS investments from 2016 to 2022, resulting in higher demand for the industry job market.
 Jobs in the finance industry are expected to grow by 10% by 2026, says the U.S. Bureau of Labor Statistics.

 The Talent Pool is Global

 Unlike some industries, the talent pool in the financial industry is global.
-Highly skilled finance professionals in the United States can be pulled towards all corners of the world, especially when given a more lucrative offer.
+Highly skilled finance professionals in the United States can be pulled toward all corners of the world, especially when given a more lucrative offer.